-The sync_index procedure includes a maxtime parameter that, like optimize_index, indicates a suggested time limit in minutes for the operation.
-The sync_index will process as many documents in the queue as possible within the given time limit.
+The SYNC_INDEX procedure includes a maxtime parameter that, like OPTIMIZE_INDEX, indicates a suggested time limit in minutes for the operation.
+The SYNC_INDEX procedure processes as many documents in the queue as possible within the given time limit.

 - NULL maxtime is equivalent to CTX_DDL.MAXTIME_UNLIMITED. - The time limit is approximate.
-The actual time taken may be somewhat less than, or greater than what you specify. - There is no change to the ALTER INDEX... sync command, which is deprecated. - The maxtime parameter is ignored when sync_index is invoked without an index name. - The maxtime parameter cannot be communicated for automatic synchronizations (for example, sync on commit or sync every).
+The actual time may be less than, or greater than, what you specify. - The ALTER INDEX... sync command has no changes because it is deprecated. - The maxtime parameter is ignored when SYNC_INDEX is invoked without an index name. - The maxtime parameter cannot be communicated for automatic synchronizations (for example, sync on commit or sync every).